FilipMalczak/recordtuples/README.md

 ## Details

+> There are undocumented features too:
+> - Union-like structures
+> - simple util for generic magicians

 Tuples are a tricky thing.
 Some love them, some hate them.
 Nontheless, there is a niche on the market that for a long time has been filled by [javatuples](https://github.com/javatuples/javatuples).